yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

         - ./data:/data/db
     ```

-    The result should look similar to the following screenshot
+    The result should look similar to the following screenshot:

     ![This screenshot of the VIM edit window shows the resulting compose file.](media/Ex1-Task6.19.png)

-21. Next we will add a second file to our composition so that we can initialize the mongodb data when needed
+21. Next we will add a second file to our composition so that we can initialize the mongodb data when needed.

     ```bash
     vi docker-compose.init.yml
     ```

-    Add the following as the content
+    Add the following as the content:

     ```yaml
     version: '3.4'